CanaryProject/canary-client/README.md

 [![Build Status](https://secure.travis-ci.org/opentibiabr/canary-client.svg?branch=develop)](http://travis-ci.org/opentibiabr/canary-client)
 [![Discord Channel](https://img.shields.io/discord/528117503952551936.svg?label=discord)](https://discord.gg/3NxYnyV)

-### What is canary-client?
+### What is Canary-Client?

-canary-client is an alternative Tibia client for usage with otserv.
+Canary-Client is an alternative Tibia client for usage with otserv.
 It aims to be complete and flexible, for that it uses LUA scripting for all game interface functionality and configurations files with a syntax similar to CSS for the client interface design. canary-client works with a modular system, this means that each functionality is a separated module, giving the possibility to users modify and customize anything easily.
-Users can also create new mods and extend game interface for their own purposes. canary-client is written in C++11 and heavily scripted in lua.
+Users can also create new mods and extend game interface for their own purposes.
+Canary-Client is written in C++11 and heavily scripted in lua.

 For a server to connect to, you can build your own with the [canary-server](https://github.com/opentibiabr/canary-server) or connect to one listed on [otservlist](https://otservlist.org/).